lyonenergyfutures/lyonenergyfutures-website/content/blog/triggernometry-climate-activism-is-religion.md

 We should be capable of basic reasoning processes, for example that something that depends on something else for producing things can't produce the thing that it depends on.

-We should know the difference, thermodynamically, between a rocket engine and a summer breeze.
-And we should understand intuitively why adding up lots and lots of wind turbines no more reproduces a coal fire power station than adding up lots and lots of ski lift queues reproduces a Black run.
+We should know the difference, thermodynamically, between a gas fired power station and a summer breeze.
+And we should understand intuitively why adding up lots and lots of wind turbines no more reproduces a gas fired power station than adding up lots and lots of ski lift queues reproduces a Black run.

 Energy should be taught in schools, alongside reading, writing, and arithmetic.